Rath sits at the stone table in the Druid's Chamber. His shoulders drawn up as I hover over him.

 I take his hand and give it a tender squeeze.
 My voice is gentle, in its way.
 "Would opening up a cursed book make you feel better?"

-He slowly gets up, and I walk with him at his pace.
+He slowly gets up, and I walk with him, running my arm through his.
 He shuffles along but then finally sees the tent.
 His smarmy voice peeking through the lingering sadness.
 "Alfira's tent?"

 "Yes.
 I'm going to use it for now.
 I'll be more than happy to return it to her when she finally comes back for it."